IrfanJames/Boids-SFML/README.md

 ### Menu (Press Tab)
 * Control Speed of Boids by 4th Slider
-* Move Cursor to change (green sector) to set the Feild-of-view of Boids
+* Move the Cursor to change (green sector) to set the Feild-of-view of Boids

 ![](https://github.com/IrfanJames/Boids-SFML/blob/main/Boids/Images/Screenshot_2024-10-22.png)

 ------------